awsdocs/amazon-s3-userguide/doc_source/about-object-ownership.md

 ### Review bucket and object ACLs and migrate ACL permissions<a name="object-ownership-acl-permissions"></a>

 When you disable ACLs, permissions granted by bucket and object ACLs no longer affect access\.
 Before you disable ACLs, review your bucket and object ACLs\.
-To identify Amazon S3 requests that required ACLs for authorization, you can use the `aclRequired` field in Amazon S3 server access logs or AWS CloudTrail\.
-For more information, see [Using Amazon S3 access logs to identify requests](using-s3-access-logs-to-identify-requests.md) and [Identifying Amazon S3 requests using CloudTrail](cloudtrail-request-identification.md)\.

 If your bucket ACLs grant read or write permissions to others outside of your account, you must migrate these permissions to your bucket policy before you can apply the Bucket owner enforced setting\.
 If you don't migrate bucket ACLs that grant read or write access outside of your account, your request to apply the Bucket owner enforced setting fails and returns the [InvalidBucketAclWithObjectOwnership](object-ownership-error-responses.md#object-ownership-error-responses-invalid-acl) error code\.